Mustafa-Osama/FaceRecognizer/README.md

 # Face Recognizer

-Real time face recognition model from scratch by detecting the faces, draw bounding box around them and recognize the face by comparing the input image with some verification images that the model has for each person.
+Real time face recognition model from scratch by detecting the faces, drawing bounding box around them and recognize the faces by comparing the input image with some verification images that the model has for each person.

 The model consists of two parts: